Abby Terkuhle has over 30 years of extensive commercial television promotion, production and series experience.

 He is the recipient of numerous prestigious television programming, marketing, and promotion accolades including the Clio, Cable Ace, Broadcast Design and Promax Awards.
 He holds a Bachelor of Arts Degree in Communications from Loyola University and currently lives in Bridgehampton and NYC.

-In advertising, Robert worked as a commercial director at Circus Maximus, directing campaigns for brands like Time Magazine, Hasbro, Kodak, Adidas, and Coppertone.
-He also directed the iconic opening title sequence for "In Living Color" and created the VH1 show "Transform Me."
+In advertising, he directed national campaigns for Time Magazine, Hasbro, Kodak, Adidas, IKEA, Pantene, and Coppertone.
+He also directed the iconic opening titles for In Living Color and created the VH1 series Transform Me.